 - a description of plant and equipment to be employed;

-- the capacity of plant and equipment, and
+- the capacity of plant and equipment; and

-- · chemicals to be used.
+- chemicals to be used.

-Concept and layout plans will be provided highlighting any proposed buildings, structures, plant and equipment associated with the processing operation on the Project site.
+Concept and layout plans will be provided highlighting both existing and proposed buildings, structures, plant and equipment associated with the processing operation on the Project site.
 The nature, sources, location and quantities of all materials to be handled, including the storage and stockpiling of raw materials, will be described.